 Retain original

-6VAC15-40-440.
+PRC Approved BLRJ Revision With Edits - 6VAC15-40-440.
 Medical Care Provided by Personnel Other than Physician – Medical care provided by personnel other than a physician shall be pursuant to a written protocol or order.
 Protocols or orders shall be reviewed and signed by the supervising physician every 12 months.

 Workgroup Revision (combined with 340):